Dusk Till Dawn (Zayn song): Critical reception

+Cavaseno of The Singles Jukebox harshly criticized the song, writing "[Zayn has] proven time and time again he can't identify a lyric of actual quality, perform a memorable melody, display any actual mastery of a style.
+Quite frankly, the continued insistence that we should be making Zayn a star when he's had the worst offerings of his former home-base's splintering, just because the kid has a decent looking face, feels a bit deluded."
+Spin contributor Thomas Inskeep wrote "I absolutely hated Zayn’s duet with Taylor Swift, and this overblown, thinks-it’s-dramatic-but-it-just-sounds-silly ballad isn’t much better.
+Neither Zayn, nor Sia, nor producer/co-writer Greg Kurstin, bring anything worthwhile to the table."

 Commercial reception

 As of September 2017, "Dusk Till Dawn" had sold around 58,000 digital copies in the United States according to Nielsen SoundScan.
 The track sold 28,561 downloads in the UK during its first week.
 By 5 October 2017, the song had sold around 65,000 copies in the United States.
 In Europe, "Dusk Till Dawn" topped the European Border Breakers chart on the week ending 27 October 2017, and held onto the number-one spot for months; it eventually dropped to number two in the week ending 26 January 2018.

 Music video

 Synopsis

 Directed by Marc Webb, the accompanying music video for "Dusk Till Dawn" premiered on YouTube on 8 September 2017, receiving over 10 million views on its first day.
 It is Webb's first music video in seven years.
 The music video finds Zayn on the run from two different groups, after he makes a sly hand-off with his mysterious accomplice played by actress Jemima Kirke.
 Soon after a brief confrontation, Zayn outwits the law and escapes a pair of gangsters in an intense car chase and eventually lures both parties into a trap and drives off into the sunset with Kirke.
 Sia does not appear in the music video.

-As of January 2022, the video has over 1.8 billion views.

 The video was inspired by the movies Casino and Goodfellas.
 According to ZAYN, "It’s definitely a nod to a particular era of music videos.
 The early '90s, around that period, people really tried to make these epic, intense movies for their videos, Michael Jackson being a great example of that.
 I wanted to come back and give my fans something along those lines rather than just some blasé video."